-a
+Transfer direction Transfer target Function

-One or more clips put
+Upload One or more clips put

-Multiple clips with clip -
+Multiple clips with clip =

 list

 Part of one clip partial put

-One clip get
+Download One clip get

-Multiple clips with clip list Part of one clip

 File transfers with this function are limited to clips (highresolution data) and clip list files.
 To transfer files of other types (proxy AV data, files in the General and User Data directories, and so on), operate after establishing a FAM or FTP connection (see page 225).